olalic/FMCtCP/Hermione-Constrain.md

 			      setAllPixelsTo(GREEN)
 		      else:
 				    setAllPixelsTo(RED)

-This program uses “constrain” as the definition for a new variable to limit its value within a set of range.
-Firstly, I still use “light” as the initial variable set as input light level which varies as CPX measures light intensity of the environment.
-Then I set the second variable “limited light” with “constrain ‘light level’ between 100 and 200”.
-That means the variable new “limited light” only measures and displays light level within the boundary I set between 100 and 200.

-## **Program 2: Different light for different range**

-<div style="position:relative;height:calc(300px + 5em);width:100%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://makecode.adafruit.com/---codeembed#pub:_7Ju37EYEYiwi" allowfullscreen="allowfullscreen" frameborder="0" sandbox="allow-scripts allow-same-origin"></iframe></div>

 This program grows from program 1 to let CPX respond to the light level measured differently depends on whether if it lies within or outside the “constrain” I set for “limited light”.
 The “if” statement can be a little confusing since it sets a relationship between 2 interrelating variables “light” and “limited light”.
 However, it simply means that I ask the CPX to measure “light” which is the environment’s light intensity and compare it to the range of 100~200 that I set for “limited light”.
 If light level lies within that range, then all pixels will turn green, otherwise all pixels will turn blue.